jfmengels/elm-review-rule-ideas/README.md

 I would like this community to be healthy, and I would like to request a few additional things in addition to the usual code of conduct (TODO create one!).

 1. Respect a maintainer's decision to refuse adding a rule to their package.
-Adding a rule in a package means more maintenance in the future (documentation, more configuration options, updating to new versions of Elm of `elm-review`, ...), and not wanting to add that TODO is a reasonable reason.
+Adding a rule in a package means more maintenance in the future (documentation, more configuration options, updating to new versions of Elm of `elm-review`, ...), and not wanting to add that burden is a reasonable reason.
 Ultimately, the package is under a name, meaning that it should somewhat reflect that person's choices and opinions, and they should not have to maintain they strongly disagree with.

   Similarly, don't disrespectfully ask them why something hasn't been fixed even after years of waiting.
 I made `elm-review` in a way that makes it easy to fork rules into your project, which should prevent you from being blocked.